yaoshengxu/yaoshengxu.github.io/_pages/about.md

 📢 I am on the academic job market in 2025–2026.
 </p>

 My research lies broadly in **stochastic optimization and control**, with an emphasis on **stochastic networks and queueing theory**.
 I study steady-state performance and diffusion control, particularly in heavy-traffic regimes.
-We introduced the notion of **multi-scale heavy traffic** and established the **first product-form** limits for generalized Jackson networks under this regime.
-I also work on resource allocation in parallel-server systems, focusing on steady-state approximations with heterogeneous servers and class-dependent service rates.
+We pinoneered the notion of **multi-scale heavy traffic** and established the first **product-form limits** for generalized Jackson networks under this regime.
+I work on resource allocation in parallel-server systems, focusing on steady-state approximations with heterogeneous servers and class-dependent service rates.

 I also work on **stochastic matching in high-dimensional settings**.
 I design dynamic matching policies through tractable approximations that balance matching value and congestion costs in large markets - such as ride-hailing and labor platforms - where high-dimensional control is essential and remains relatively underexplored in the literature.

 A more recent direction of interest is **LLM inference** viewed through the lens of stochastic networks.
-Modern LLM serving systems function as large-scale service networks involving batching, routing, and congestion under tight latency constraints.
-Many of the mathematical tools developed for queueing networks and heavy-traffic control provide a natural framework for understanding and improving the efficiency of large-model inference.
+Modern LLM serving systems operate as large-scale service networks with batching, routing, and congestion under tight latency constraints.
+I am developing heavy-traffic approximations and queueing-based control to analyze and improve inference efficiency at scale.